Firmware Compilation Guide

 -

-Multi-pin Configuration: To configure multiple pins, separate them with English commas
+Multi-Pin Configuration: To configure multiple pins, separate them with a comma

 ,.- Example: